AstroDeveloper1010/Node-JS-Tutorial/README.md

 # Node-JS-Tutorial
 This directory is to learn Node JS

-topic we have learnt till now :-
+Topic we have learnt till now :-
 1. Asynchronous Programming (setTimeOut(), Promise())
 2. Taking input from command line
 3. Using 'fs' module and its functions